 Launching a tale¶

-In this example, you’ll launch the LIGO Tutorial Tale which runs in a classic Jupyter Notebook environment:
+In this example, you’ll launch the LIGO Tutorial tale which runs in a classicy Jupyter Notebook environment.

-- Once the Jupyter instance has spawned you may open and run the LOSC_Event_tutorial.ipynb analysis script.
+- Once the Jupyter instance has started, open and run the LOSC_Event_tutorial.ipynb analysis script.

 Congratulations!
 You’ve successfully run your first tale.

 Here’s what happened behind the scenes: